gaco79/gcclock-words/README.md

 I've also got an analogue clock Home Assistant card available [here](https://github.com/gaco79/clock-simple)

+## Development

+To develop the card:
+ * Clone this repository
+ * Run `docker compose up -d` from the cloned directory
+ * Run `npm start`
+ * Browse to `http://localhost:8123/` and configure your home assistant development build
+ * Add the card to a dashboard as described above

 ### Inspiration

 This repository is inspired by [chrisdothtml's codepen](https://codepen.io/chrisdothtml/pen/BQbzoQ) and was initially based on code and development environment from [uptime-card](https://github.com/dylandoamaral/uptime-card).